 - 2 cups of tomatoes, cut into large cubes

-- You will start with a large, 2 lb-size chunk of beef.
-Season with salt, pepper, thyme and oregano.
+- Season beef with a teaspoon of salt, a pinch of pepper, thyme and oregano.

 - In a large cast aluminum or cast iron pot heat half the oil.
 Sear the meat throughout (be careful with splatters, you are trying to cook the beef, not yourself).

 - Add enough water to cover the meat and cover the pot with a tight-fitting lid, simmer over low heat until the meat is very tender (it will start to flake).
 Rotate the meat every once in a while so it cooks uniformly.
 Add water if it becomes necessary so it doesn't get completely dry.
 By the end you should have left about 3 cups of liquid.
 Cool down to room temperature

 - Once the meat is cool enough to handle, cut into slices no more than 2 inches wide and shred the meat with your hands.